 The Baltimore Blast placed Waad Hirmez on waivers yesterday for the purpose of giving him his unconditional release.

-About eight hours after Hirmez was released, Blast vice president of soccer operations Drew Forrester announced the team had reached a contract agreement with Maryland Bays forward Jean Harbor.
+TC About eight hours after Hirmez was released, Blast vice president of soccer operations Drew Forrester announced the team had reached a contract agreement with Maryland Bays forward Jean Harbor.

 Harbor, 26, was introduced to the crowd before last night's Blast-San Diego Sockers game at the Baltimore Arena.
-Harbor was wearing street clothes when he walked on to the floor and waived to the fans amid a loud ovation.
+Harbor was wearing street clothes when he walked on to the floor and waved to the fans amid a loud ovation.

 Harbor is expected to be in uniform for Saturday's game against the Crunch in Cleveland.

 Blast coach Kenny Cooper said: "Jean Harbor will look like a Statue of Liberty when we put him in the penalty box.
 He's a gifted athlete whom I believe can help us win games.
-We're not putting pressure on him immediately but we believe he will eventually do the job."
+We're not putting pressure on him immediately, but we believe he will eventually do the job."

 Harbor said: "I'm excited about helping the Baltimore Blast win games.
 I believe I can help Baltimore win a championship."